Latest deals from trusted retailers

-The Cameleon 3 Plus looks stylish, but also boasts some serious credentials as an all-terrain buggy.
-Something Bugaboo as a brand does well is combining functionality with great style, and the Cameleon 3 Plus has more styling options than ever before, as well as some clever improvements to existing features.
+The Cameleon 3 Plus is light to push and also boasts some serious credentials as an all-terrain buggy.
+Something Bugaboo as a brand does well is combining functionality with great style, and the Cameleon 3 Plus has more styling options than ever, as well as some improvements to existing features.

 Laura Sheers is first-time mum to 7-month-old daughter Elin Rose.